theimowski/master-thesis/docs/section-paradigms.md

 * YACC - for parsing source code,
 * MAKE - for defining software build scripts,
 * SQL - for manipulating relational databases,
-* HTML (further discussed in research section) - for generating markup that web browsers can render.
+* HTML (further discussed in research section) - for generating markup that web browsers can render,
+* XSLT - for transforming XML documents.

 Functional
 ----------